 What Type Of Train Will Be Used?

-I think the route STAR will take, has a headroom problem at Tottenham Hale.
+I think the route STAR will take, has a possible headroom problem at Tottenham Hale.

 When I first saw this bridge and saw the height of the overhead electrification on the existing West Anglia Main Line under the far span, I immediately questioned if they could fit the electrification under either of the blue steel bridges, where STAR might pass, in a manner that would meet all the Health and Safety regulations.